TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 •	Shapes:
-o	equity_snapshot mirrors the equity API response (possibly trimmed / redacted). o	preflop_advice mirrors the legacy preflop API response. o	coach_advice mirrors the /api/coach/advice response:
+o	equity_snapshot mirrors the equity API response (possibly trimmed / redacted). o	preflop_advice mirrors the legacy preflop API response. o	coach_advice mirrors the /api/coach/advice response as an AdviceV1 object.
-	solver-centric payload today;
-	AdviceV1 once the unified coach API is wired.
 Consumers that want a single all-streets view of advice should prefer coach_advice. preflop_advice remains for older tools that only know about the legacy preflop endpoint.